sopra-fs23-group-39/sopra-server/README.md

 ## High-level components

 The most important part of the backend are:
-- Database Entities: [GAME](src/main/entity/Game.java), [USER](src/main/entity/User.java).
+- Database Entities: [GAME](src/main/java/ch/uzh/hase/soprafs23/entity/Game.java), [USER](src/main/java/ch/uzh/hase/soprafs23/entity/User.java).
 These two entities form the two tables in the database, containing all important information about the Game and User respectively.
-- Entity Services : [GameService](src/main/service/GameService.java), [UserService](src/main/service/UserService.java).
+- Entity Services : [GameService](src/main/java/ch/uzh/hase/soprafs23/service/GameService.java), [UserService](src/main/java/ch/uzh/hase/soprafs23/service/UserService.java).
 These services hold all logic affecting the above mentioned User and Game entities.
 They are responsible for creating and handling the Game/User entities respectively.
-- REST controller: [GameController](src/main/controller/GameController.java), [UserController](src/main/controller/GameController.java).
+- REST controller: [GameController](src/main/java/ch/uzh/hase/soprafs23/controller/GameController.java), [UserController](src/main/java/ch/uzh/hase/soprafs23/controller/GameController.java).
 The Rest controllers for the two most important entities are responsible for handling asynchronous Backend/Frontend communication.
 These endpoints can be called from the frontend to manage the Games and Users.
-- Websocket config and controllers: [WebSocketConfig](src/main/websocket/WebSocketConfig.java), [WebSocketController](src/main/websocket/WebSocketController.java).
+- Websocket config and controllers: [WebSocketConfig](src/main/java/ch/uzh/hase/soprafs23/websocket/WebSocketConfig.java), [WebSocketController](src/main/java/ch/uzh/hase/soprafs23/websocket/WebSocketController.java).
 The websockets handle all synchronous Backend/Frontend communication, like handling game sessions or delivering questions to the frontend.
+- API service: [ApiService](src/main/java/ch/uzh/hase/soprafs23/api/ApiService.java).
+This service and its children are responsible for handling incoming information from the imdb-api API.

 ## Launch & Deployment